 Before becoming a judge, he was an Assistant United States Attorney in the District of Massachusetts, where he variously held the positions of Chief Appellate Attorney, Deputy Chief of the Criminal Division, and Chief Legal Counsel, and engaged in criminal and civil litigation in the trial and appellate courts.
 He also served on detail to the Department of Justice in Washington, D.C. as an Associate Deputy Attorney General focusing on criminal justice policy, and on detail to the Federal Bureau of Investigation.
 He is a recipient of the Department of Justice’s Director’s Awards for excellence in appellate advocacy, and for a successful terrorism prosecution.

 Judge Katzmann has been a Lecturer at Harvard Law School and a Lecturer at Harvard Law School.
 He has been a Research Associate at Harvard Law School’s Center for Criminal Justice.
 He has been a Fellow at Harvard’s Kennedy School of Government and the Governance Institute, directing a project on juvenile justice.
 He has also taught at Yale and has been a member of the faculty of the NYU Law School New Appellate Judges Seminar.
 Judge Katzmann’s publications include the book, Inside the Criminal Process.
 He is also the editor and contributing author of Securing Our Children’s Future: New Approaches to Juvenile Justice and Youth Violence.
 He has been actively engaged in civic education of school children.

 Paralegal: K. Tompkins

 Case Manager: Geoffrey Goell (212) 264-2973

 Intern Vacancies: Judge Katzmann accepts applications for interns who will work with him on court cases.
-Applicants should submit a single PDF, if possible, including a resume, cover letter, law school transcript, college transcript and writing sample to GSK_Applications@cit.uscourts.gov with subject line “Internship Application.”
+Applicants should submit a single PDF, if possible, including a resume, cover letter, law school transcript, college transcript, and writing sample to GSK_Applications@cit.uscourts.gov with subject line “Internship Application.”
 Taking a course covering administrative law issues prior to the internship will be helpful.
 Please note that all internships are unpaid positions.
 Decisions will be made on a rolling basis.
 Deadlines are as follows: November 1 for spring applicants, February 1 for summer applicants, and August 1 for fall applicants.
 In light of the COVID-19 pandemic, internship applications for remote positions may be considered if the situation so warrants.
 Only applicants selected for an interview will be notified.